cvlab-kaist/CAMEO/README.md

 ## Acknowledgements
-This code is mainly built upon [MVGenMaster](https://github.com/ewrfcas/MVGenMaster).
+This code is based on the work of [MVGenMaster](https://github.com/ewrfcas/MVGenMaster).
+Many thanks to them for making their project available.

 ## Citation